Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Refusal to try new foods

-Sensitivity to textures, smells, or appearances
+Sensitivity to textures, smells, or appearance

 For many children, picky eating is a normal developmental phase that improves over time with exposure, patience, and structure.
+Picky eating becomes more concerning when it is persistent, worsening, or affecting growth, nutrition, health, or daily life (Jani et al., 2024; Berger et al., 2016).

-Key Characteristics of Picky Eating:
+Key Characteristics of Picky Eating

-Maintains appropriate growth and weight
+Maintains expected growth and weight

 Improves gradually with support